mape/node-express-boilerplate/README.md

 node-express-boilerplate is a collection of neat things that makes prototyping dummy frontend fast and streamlined.
 No more tab+refreshing to see css, javascript eller markup.

+* Bundled with socket.io server and socket.io client files (with flashsocket fallback).
 * Auto updates the CSS without pageload when CSS files change.
 * Auto refreshes the page when markup or javascript files change.
 * Auto matches urls to templates without server changes.
 Visiting /file-name/ tries to serve file-name.ejs and has fallback to index.ejs.